stevetolvaj/SimpleTunes/README.md

 - The app will now run when selected and show the following screen:

+- Now please exit the app using the small circle at the bottom and load up google chrome.

+- Go to this link and download the mp3 file: http://teknoaxe.com/direct_download.php?file=Piccolo_and_a_Cane.mp3

 ![homepageAPP](https://user-images.githubusercontent.com/89646919/160608948-0ca0085c-5867-4b89-810d-70107caaf4b4.PNG)

+- Now go back into the application and click on the button at the top left

 - After clicking the button shown above you will be prompted to agree to an external storage permission.
 Please agree to the permission